Sponsored Links

 Pictures/Images of Cholinergic Urticaria (Heat Hives Photos)

+Pictures of cholinergic urticaria often show the pinpoint hives, redness, and wheals.
 Not every individual with cholinergic urticaria will experience visible symptoms during a reaction.
 The individual may just feel a strong itch and sting feeling when they become heated.

 Other times, cholinergic urticaria may present with various visible symptoms, which generally only occur during the actual hives response.
 These visible symptoms may vary, and some individuals may experience only the intense itch and prickly sensation, and may not exhibit visible symptoms at all.
 Others may exhibit very dramatic visible symptoms during a reaction.
 Additionally, factors such as skin color, skin thickness, and skin tone may mask (or reveal) these visible symptoms.